 Climate change is here now and Australia must react quickly.
 NSW must do our part and phase out coal and other fossil fuels and switch to clean energy.
 Our work on the Renewables Roadmap paves the way for policies that reduce emissions from all sectors.

-29th November 2023 The Nature Conservation Council of New South Wales (NCC), the state’s leading environmental advocacy organisation, has today welcomed the passing...Read More
+29th February 2024 The Nature Conservation Council of New South Wales (NCC), the state’s leading environmental advocacy organisation, has today welcomed the...Read More

 This project works with landholders to protect and enhance key nesting sites and habitat resources for Vulnerable large forest owls across the Richmond-Clarence Lowlands.

 The Hotspots Fire Project is an education and training program the Nature Conservation Council runs with the NSW Rural Fire Service to increase understanding of the role of fire in the bush and how it can be best managed for a variety of outcomes.